 Some people take up sewing as an economy measure, enabling them to save money on ready-made garments.
 Others make their own clothes because they can’t get a good fit from ready-made ranges, and others sew because they want to add their own design touches to their wardrobe.

 Be prepared to spend money on good fabrics if you are after professional results.
 It is worth checking to see how much fabric is needed, and what types of fabric are recommended before buying a pattern — you may find that the cost of making it up is more than you expected.

 The style of pattern you choose should also suit your lifestyle.
 There is no point in spending time and money making up clothes that will hang at the back of your wardrobe for months on end.
 To make the most of your work, consider its suitability and purpose.
 Can the garment be worn all the year round?
 Will it be fashionable for more than season?
 Will it mix with other clothes in wardrobe, and do you have suitable accessories?

 Of course, your figure type also affects the style of garment you choose.
 Look at yourself, and your measurements objectively.
 Decide which points you want to emphasize and which you want to disguise.
 For example, you may want to emphasize a trim waistline or choose a garment which

-Below is a great book on how to use, adapt and even design sewing patterns.
+Below is a book I’ve used on how to use, adapt and even design sewing patterns.
 It can take you all the way from starting to becoming an expert.